nirenjan/vmlib/README.md

 Version Manager Library
 =======================

-**Do not pull from this repository, the history can change rapidly**

 The Version manager library (VMLib) is a generic library to handle semantic versioning as specified at <http://semver.org>.
 In addition to complying with semantic versioning v2.0.0-rc.1, it adds additional API